 - Take regular breaks from your loved one's bedside.
 You do not have to be beside them all of the time, and will be able to cope much better if you take frequent breaks.
 If you want to stay on site to be close by, most hospitals have quiet rooms that you can use.
 It might be possible to arrange for a rota of family members visiting, but try not to include too many people visiting at once, as this may become overstimulating for your loved one. - Accept as much help as you can get from family and friends, for example accepting offers for cooking meals, cleaning the house or picking children up from school.
 Remember that accepting help is a sign of strength, not weakness, and your loved ones will be keen to help however they can. - Keep your employer informed of the situation.
-Your employer may be able to grant you time off or change your workload so that it is more manageable.
+Your employer may be able to grant you time off or change your workload so that it is more manageable for you.

-- There will probably be many messages of concern and requests for updates from family and friends during this time, and responding to each of these with the same information may be tiring.
-Headway has established a free website called I'm Calling About Chris that can be used to offer private updates to family and friends in one go. - Remember to eat a healthy, balanced diet during this time, and if possible, try to take some time to do activities that you enjoy or can help you to relax.
+- Remember to eat a healthy, balanced diet during this time, and if possible, try to take some time to do activities that you enjoy or can help you to relax.
 Try not to feel guilty about this, as it is important for you to look after your wellbeing through this difficult time. - If you jointly pay bills with your loved one and are struggling to meet payments, talk things through with your bank or service provider.
 It may be possible to reschedule any payments and budget for your new circumstances. - Talk to others about how you are feeling.
 This can be with family, close friends, or other families in the unit if they seem comfortable with talking.
 Do consider, however, that everyone's situation is different, and some families may not want to talk about their circumstances.
 You can also contact our nurse-led helpline for information or emotional support, or use our online communities to connect with others in similar situations more information on these services is in the section How can Headway help?